G00fY2/version-compare/README.md

 ## Usage
 **A release on jcenter will follow soon.**

 To compare two version strings just create a new Version object.
 Invalid inputs will by default be handled as `0.0.0`.
-So a valid version string will always be higher in this case.
 ```java
 Version exampleVersion = new Version("1.0.2-rc2");